Provincial Housing Legislation Changes

 If population density increases beyond existing projections, we’ll need to plan for more amenities such as community centres, daycares, libraries and parks.
 We’ll be considering these potential impacts as we update the Official Community Plan.

-The provincial housing legislation provides new financial tools, including additional Development Cost Charges (DCCs) and a new Amenity Cost Charge (ACC), to fund the projects required as our city grows.
+Previously, amenities like recreation centres and child care centres were funded entirely through the Community Benefit Bonus Policy.
+This was money collected from developers in return for additional density in our town centres.
+While the provincial housing legislation provides new financial tools, such as additional Development Cost Charges (DCCs) and a new Amenity Cost Charge (ACC), they place limits on how much of these funds can go towards the projects required as our city grows.
+As a result of these provincial changes to development financing rules, the City may have to delay capital projects like community centres and new parks, and shift more of the cost from developers to taxpayers.
 As part of our current update of the Official Community Plan we will define the amenities and services we’ll need to support residential growth in Burnaby in the years ahead.

 Public hearings